ExcelLeaks/Sound-Effects/README.md

 Copy/Paste the below portion for credit

-Some/All of the Sound Effects and music portions of this video were by XEXIF You can access these sound effects HERE: https://github.com/ExcelLeaks/Sound-Effects
+Some/All of the Sound Effects and music portions of this video were by XEXIF.
+You can access these sound effects HERE: https://github.com/ExcelLeaks/Sound-Effects